Wrongful Death Lawyers NYC

 Have you lost a close family member in a fatal NYC accident?
 Whether they were struck by a car or killed on a job site, your family may be entitled to substantial monetary damages.
-The experienced New York wrongful death lawyers at The Platta Law Firm will fight to maximize your financial recovery.
+The experienced Wrongful Death Lawyers NYC at The Platta Law Firm will fight to maximize your financial recovery.

 Why You Should Hire an NYC Personal Injury Lawyer After a Fatal Accident?

 The emotional component of losing a family member is tough enough.
 Once you factor in what their death means financially, it can be downright overwhelming.
 If someone else caused your loved one’s fatal accident in NYC they must be held accountable.
 This is where The Platta Law Firm can help.

 Our NYC personal injury lawyers have been fighting for families like yours in New York City, NY since 2007.
 We understand just how devastating a sudden, tragic death in the family can be.
 We also know that the money you’re able to recover in a survival action or wrongful death lawsuit can make a world of difference – today and in the future.
 Choose our law firm to handle your wrongful death case, and we will:

 - Explain all of your legal options for financial recovery – which might include workers’ compensation death benefits or damages in a personal injury lawsuit.

 - Lead an independent investigation into the accident that caused your loved one’s death.